NERSC/train/csgf-hpc-day/IntroToCori/ex3-building_apps/README.md

 use.
 To see exactly what a module does use `module show some_module_name`.
 To add a module to your environment use `module load some_module_name`.
 To remove it from your environment use `module unload some_module_name`.
-To see which modules you currently have loaded uyse `module list`.
+To see which modules you currently have loaded use `module list`.

 Compiling on the Cray is done with the compiler wrappers, `cc` for C, `CC` for C++ and `ftn` for Fortran.
 Many high-level compilation options are set based on the modules you have loaded, especially:

 - The underlying compiler is set by the `PrgEnv-*` module you have loaded.
 At NERSC we load `PrgEnv-intel` by default, so the compiler wrapeprs call `icc`, `icpc` or `ifort` as appropriate.
 For today, we will stick with this default

 - The target CPU architecture is set by loading one of `craype-haswell` or `craype-mic-knl`.
 At NERSC `craype-haswell` is loaded by default, also the login nodes have Haswell CPUs.
   It is important to remember that when building for KNL we are cross-compiling - the executable will have instructions that Haswell does not support

 **NOTE:** This execise assumes you are in the same directory as this README.md!